scarborough-courtney/ohimanual/content/pressures_resilience.md

 **Pressure weights**

-Ecological and social pressure components are assessed separately and then the two resulting scores are combined with equal weighting, which can be changed if there is local information on how to do so.
+Ecological and social pressure components are assessed separately and then the two resulting scores are combined with equal weighting.
+The weighting can be changed if there is local information or expert opinion on how to do so.

-Ecological and social resilience are assessed separately and then combined with equal weighting (which could also be changed based on expert opinion).
 Ecological resilience is divided into an ecological integrity score and a regulations score.
 Any resilience regulation score is associated with a pressure layer.
 This is because regulations are intended to contrast the effect of pressures.
 The OHI math is designed assuming that, when the regulation score matches the respective pressure score, they cancel each other out (i.e., the regulation is being effective in keeping the stressor under control).
 Therefore, by including a layer for regulatory response to each pressure affecting the delivery of the goals, we ensure that the resilience regulation measures are relevant to ocean health.

 **Pressure and Status interactions**